0xPolygonID/polygonid-flutter-sdk/IDEN3MESSAGE_PARSER.md

 - RAW Json format (json)

 ## Code Snippet
-to parse the qr code content, you can use the following code snippet as an example:
+To parse the QR code content, you can use the following code snippet as an example:

 ```dart
 class QrcodeParserUtils {